Teesside hospitals set for closure or downgrading

 The NHS South Tees Clinical Commissioning Group plans are designed to improve care for the elderly.

-A consultation has started with the measures set come into force in 2016.'Serious concerns'
+A consultation has started with the measures set come into force in 2016.

 Dr Henry Waters, chair of the clinical commissioning group (CCG) said: "It's really good news that people are living longer.